MirelaGTulbure/gaec-lab/content/authors/sanayshah/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Current Lab Members
+- Alumni

 ---
-I am a <strong>Computer Science</strong> Master's student at NC State University and Research Assistant at the Geospatial Analysis for Environmental Change Lab.
-My work at Geospatial Analysis for Environmental Change Lab involves <strong>optimizing code</strong> and applying <strong>machine learning skills</strong> to satellite imagery.
+Sanay currently works as a Software Development Engineer at Amazon Web Services (AWS).
+He obtained a <strong>Computer Science</strong> Master's at NC State University and worked as a Research Assistant at the Geospatial Analysis for Environmental Change Lab.
+His work at Geospatial Analysis for Environmental Change Lab involved <strong>optimizing code</strong> and applying <strong>machine learning skills</strong> to satellite imagery.

-Using my <strong>programming skills, image processing and machine learning techniques</strong> I aim to help advance the lab's environmental change research on surface water, flooding, climate impacts, and environmental justice.
+Using his <strong>programming skills, image processing and machine learning techniques</strong>, he helped advance the lab's environmental change research on surface water, flooding, climate impacts, and environmental justice.